 The skills that increase pay for this job the most are Adobe Acrobat, Cascading Style Sheets (CSS), Adobe InDesign, and Adobe Dreamweaver.

-These were some essential skills and qualification you need to develop to be a successful graphic designer.
+These were some essential skills and qualifications you need to develop to be a successful graphic designer.
 Share your thoughts about graphic designing as a career in our comment box below.